-Butterflies are bio-indicators of healthy environment and ecosystem - they are highly sensitive to changes in climate, pollution levels, fertilizers and harmful chemicals in the air.
+Butterflies are bio-indicators of a healthy environment and ecosystem - they are highly sensitive to changes in climate, pollution levels, fertilizers and harmful chemicals in the air.

-Butterflies are excellent pollinators after bees - without these wonderful creatures we would not survive.
+Butterflies are excellent pollinators after bees - without these wonderful creatures, we would not survive.

-Butterflies are the beginning of the food web - they start off from pollination and they are food for spiders, birds, bats and other insectivorous animals.
+Butterflies are the beginning of the food web - they start off from pollination and they are food for spiders, birds, bats, and other insectivorous animals.